 British Wildlife of the Week

 St Kilda.
 A remote, windswept archipelago in the storm-tossed seas 160 kilometres west of mainland Scotland.
-This scattering of rugged islands is famed for its birdlife.
+This scattering of rugged islands is famous for its birdlife.
 Nesting on and around its sea cliffs – the tallest in Britain, up to 426 m – are a huge variety of seabirds, including fulmars, gannets, puffins, guillemots, storm petrels, razorbills, shearwaters and skuas.
 It was also the final British stronghold of the great auk; the last one was seen and killed here in 1840, just four years prior to its global extinction.

 The largest of St Kilda’s islands is Hirta, the only one that has been populated by people in recorded history.
 Its human inhabitants lived there for thousands of years until illness and hardship reduced their numbers to the point that they could no longer sustain a permanent community.
 In 1930, at their own request, the last 36 islanders were evacuated to the Scottish mainland.
 Today, all that remains of this lost civilisation are igloo-like stone structures called cleits, which the islanders used to store the corpses of seabirds during the winter months, and a row of tumbledown houses.